1987 Indianapolis 500: Friday May 15

 The final regular day of practice took place on Friday May 15.
 Dennis Firestone suffered his second crash in a week, and 22nd overall for the month.
 In turn four, he slid into the outside wall, suffering a neck fracture and concussion.
-This would sideline him for the remainder of the month.
+This would sideline him for the remainder of the month, and end his driving career.
 Al Unser Jr. again led the non-qualified cars at 210.231 mi/h.

 Time trials – weekend 2

 Third day qualifying – Saturday May 16

 The third day of time trials took place on May 16.
-Several veteran drivers, as well as a couple rookies, completed qualifying runs, and filled the field to 30 cars.
+Several veteran drivers, as well as a couple rookies, completed qualifying runs.
+By the end of the day, the field was filled to 30 cars.

-Among the veterans qualifying early on were Al Unser Jr., Gordon Johncock, and Al Unser Sr. Danny Sullivan withdrew his already-qualified PC-16 Chevrolet, and re-qualified with a 1986 March/Chevrolet.
+Among the veterans qualifying early on were Al Unser Jr., Gordon Johncock, and Al Unser Sr. Danny Sullivan withdrew his already-qualified PC-16/Chevrolet, and re-qualified with a 1986 March/Chevrolet.
 His qualifying speed increased by 5 mi/h.

-Late in the afternoon, Kevin Cogan made the field, as well as Tony Bettenhausen Jr. Tom Sneva, after two crashes during the month, finally put a car in the field at over 207 mi/h.
-Shortly after, the track closed for the day.
+Late in the afternoon, Kevin Cogan made the field, as well as Tony Bettehausen.
+After suffering two crashes during practice, Tom Sneva finally put a car in the field at over 207 mi/h.
+Shortly thereafter, the track closed for the day.